hexerdzimal/hexerdzimal/README.md

 🧙‍♂️ Why the name "hexerdzimal"?

    It’s a play on hexadecimal and "Hexer" (the German word for "Witcher").
-Because let's face it: Computer science beats magic any day—real spells don’t debug themselves! 🪄💻.
+Because let's face it: Computer science beats magic any day—real spells start with method identifiers! 🪄💻.
 Ah yeah... and because of my long hair?!

 🎯 Goals: